Errol Zimmerman: 2018

 Zimmerman fought twice in 2018.
 He lost a decision to Patrick Schmid in the A1WCC Champions League Heavyweight Tournament, and lost by KO to Nidal Bchiri during Enfusion 70.

 2020

-Zimmerman is scheduled to fight Rade Opačić at ONE: Big Bang 2, following a two year layoff.
+Zimmerman was scheduled to fight Rade Opačić at ONE: Big Bang 2, following a two year layoff.
 Zimmerman lost the fight by knockout in round 2, failing to beat the ten count after being knocked down by a spinning heel kick.